 IS X IS NOT Located in a Supplemental Flood Hazard Zone.
-NOT MAPPED IS X IS NOT Located in a Supplemental Fire Hazard Zone.
+NOT MAPPED X IS IS NOT Located in a Supplemental Fire Hazard Zone.
 NOT MAPPED IS X IS NOT Located in a Supplemental Earthquake Fault Hazard Zone.
-NOT MAPPED X IS IS NOT Located in a Supplemental Seismic Geologic Hazard Zone.
-NOT MAPPED View Map IS X IS NOT Located in an Expansive/Subsidence Soil Area.
+NOT MAPPED IS X IS NOT Located in a Supplemental Seismic Geologic Hazard Zone.
 NOT MAPPED

+Flood Hazard Zones

-Flood Hazard Zones: Supplemental flood zones include information not covered by Special Flood Hazard Areas as designated by the Federal Emergency Management Agency or by Dam Inundation zones as reported by the California State Office of Emergency Services.
+Supplemental flood zones include information not covered by Special Flood Hazard Areas as designated by the Federal Emergency Management Agency or by Dam Inundation zones as reported by the California State Office of Emergency Services.
 These can include tsunamis, runoff hazards, historical flood data and additional dike failure hazards.